LeaderPortfolio

 Early Life

 Kuok Khoon Hong was born in 1949 in Mersing, Johor, Malaysia.
-He is a nephew of Robert Kuok, the Malaysian-Chinese billionaire behind the Shangri-La hotel empire.
-Kuok received his early education in Malaysia and later pursued a Bachelor of Business Administration degree at the National University of Singapore, which he earned in 1973.
+He is a nephew of Malaysian tycoon Robert Kuok.
+Kuok's early education took place in Malaysia, after which he pursued a Bachelor of Business Administration degree from the National University of Singapore in 1973.

 Rise to Success